Christmas in Mexico: Los Santos Inocentes

-December 28 is Mexico's version of April Fools' Day, called Los Santos Inocentes (The Sainted Innocents).
+December 28 is Mexico's version of April Fools' Day, called Los Santos Inocentes (Feast of the Holy Innocents).
 It was originally called Los Santos Inocentes to commemorate the infants killed by King Herod to avoid the arrival of Christ.
-It is also said that on this day, one must can borrow any item and not have to return it.
+It is also said that on this day, one can borrow any item and not have to return it.
 In the 19th century, elaborate ruses would be concocted to get the gullible to lend things on this day.
 If successful, the victorious prankster would send a note to the lender and a gift of sweets or small toys in memory of the children killed by Herod with the note saying "Innocent little dove who allowed yourself to be deceived, knowing that on this day, nothing should be lent."
 This then developed into a day of pranks in general.
 This even includes newspapers printing false wild stories on that day.
 This has also been celebrated online in recent years.